EdbMails EDB Recovery and Migration software

 Advantages of EdbMails for rebuilding an OST file

-1. Automated Mailbox Recovery: EdbMails can perform automated recovery of corrupted OST files and is capable of restoring all your mail items from a backup snapshot of an OST file.
+1. Automated Mailbox Recovery: EdbMails automates the recovery of corrupted OST files and can restore all your mail items from a backup snapshot of the OST file.
 See how to backup Exchange mailboxes with OST files.

 2. Easy-to-use Interface: EdbMails has a user-friendly interface that simplifies the recovery and export operation without requiring any technical expertise.